pedro-profile/pedro-profile/README.md

 <br>Aiming for 100% Fully Remote Work.
 That I can do anywhere in the world I am located.
 <br>Also willing to relocate to Malta permanently.

-Passionate about solving problems, and a relentless drive to excel in the tech industry.
+<br>Passionate about solving problems, and a relentless drive to excel in the tech industry.
 <br>I take into consideration good software design, user experience, debugging, optimization and maintainability.
 <br>I feel comfortable working with HTML, CSS, partial JavaScript both on the server and front-end.
 Plus basic PHP.
 <br>I'm eager to learn new cutting-edge technologies and stay ahead of the ever-changing trends in Web Development.